 Previous studies had already shown that expressing gratitude correlates with greater happiness.
 But most of those studies focused on longer social interactions.
 This study was among the first to investigate whether this effect also applies to brief social interactions.

-Find, remind, and bind
+Being thankful in practice: find, remind, and bind

-Why do these fleeting social interactions with strangers enhance our sense of well-being?
+How can you put being thankful into practice?
+And why do these fleeting social interactions with strangers enhance our sense of well-being?
 The authors suggest it may have to with the so-called “find-remind-and-bind” theory.
 In relation to the present two studies, expressing gratitude to the shuttle driver might help us establish (“find”) new social connections that we otherwise take for granted.
 Expressing gratitude might also make us appreciate (“remind” us) how these strangers make our lives better.
 And “binding” us to these new people in such a way might help to enhance our happiness, by increasing our feelings of social connection and belonging.

 Future research, they write, could examine the “targets” of these interactions (in this case shuttle drivers).
 Do they also experience an enhanced sense of well-being?
 That might depend, the authors suggest, on whether the targets perceive the interactions as genuine or forced.